Estimation of functional diversity and species traits from ecological monitoring data: Diversity gains on the Lithuanian Coast

-The results on functional diversity are supported by the species composition dynamics.
-The low functional diversity in the spring samples (see Appendix) of early 1993 and 2000 coincides with the dominance of dinoflagellates, mainly {\it Peridiniella catenata}, whose numbers were over 50\% of the total phytoplankton abundance, of up to 96\% by biomass.
 During the period of increased functional diversity in spring samples from 1994 to 1999, {\it Peridiniella catenata} was found in small numbers and the community was dominated by 3-5 species constituting together more than 50\% of the total abundance.
 During this time, the number of non-dominant species with relative abundance less than 10\% also increased.